 *Note that you must lodge your request for a review within 10 University working days of receipt of results or an academic decision (or within 20 University working days from release of progress status).

-What to do if you want to request a review
+Steps to take if you want to request a Review

-1. Informally discuss your concerns with the relevant unit coordinator or staff member if possible.
-If you do not receive a prompt response or are unhappy with the response, do not delay lodging your request for a review.
-You will still need to meet the formal review deadlines if the issue is not resolved informally.
+1. The University recommends that you first discuss your academic concerns (except Review of Progress Status) with the relevant unit coordinator or staff member for an Informal Resolution by emailing them directly or via askUWA.
+If you do not receive a prompt response or are unhappy with the response, do not delay lodging your request for a Review.
+You will still need to meet the formal review deadlines if the issue is not resolved by informal resolution.

-2. Read the University Policy on Review and Appeal of Academic Decisions relating to students.
-Schedule A (found in section 1.5 of the Policy) lays out the grounds upon which you can request a review.Download Schedule A
+2. Read the University Policy on Review and Appeal of Academic Decisions relating to students and Schedule A which outlines the grounds upon which you can request a review.Download Schedule A

-3. Identify which type of review you would like to request, and fill out the appropriate Review Stage 1 form (see Guidance On How To Complete A Review Or Appeal Form).
+3. Identify which type of review you would like to request, and fill out the online Review form.

 What happens next?